dcarley/bob-walker/README.md

 Our team happens to have a Ruby project which walks through the API of a VMWare vCloud instance showing the various objects, which is called `vcloud-walker`.
 By happy coincidence, one of our team is called `bob walker`.
-It was funny to knock up a quick bob-walker implementation in shell one day, but this project has grown into a place where our team can create useful, clever or funny implementations of the original shell script.
+It was funny to knock up a quick bob-walker implementation in shell one day, but this project has grown into a place where our team can create educational, clever or funny implementations of the original shell script in our own time.

 ## Usage